pmndrs/react-three-fiber/markdown/pitfalls.md

 })
 ```

-#### ✅ This will re-use a vector and even remember its value on re-render:
+#### ✅ This will re-use a vector and even remember its value on re-render

 ```jsx
 const [vec] = useState(() => new THREE.Vector3())